 GeneCards Summary for MADD Gene

 MADD (MAP Kinase Activating Death Domain) is a Protein Coding gene.
 Diseases associated with MADD include Neurodevelopmental Disorder With Dysmorphic Facies, Impaired Speech, And Hypotonia and Deeah Syndrome.
-Among its related pathways are Signaling by GPCR and Apoptosis and survival Caspase cascade.
-GO annotations related to this gene include Rab guanyl-nucleotide exchange factor activity and death receptor binding.
-An important paralog of this gene is SBF1.
+Among its related pathways are Signaling by GPCR and TRAF Pathway.
+Gene Ontology (GO) annotations related to this gene include Rab guanyl-nucleotide exchange factor activity and death receptor binding.

 UniProtKB/Swiss-Prot Summary for MADD Gene